cooleel/BigDataAnalytics/MortalityPredictionForHeartDisease/README.md

-# BigDataAnalytics
+## Mortality Prediction for Heart Disease (Python)
-My solutions for Big Data Analytics in Healthcare
+My solutions for mortality prediction in heart disease.